 What Is Bloat In Dogs?

-Bloat in dogs, also known as gastric dilatation volvulus (GDV), is when the stomach fills with gas and twists (anywhere from 180 degrees to a full 360 degrees).
+Bloat in dogs, also known as gastric dilation and volvulus (GDV), is when the stomach fills with gas and twists (anywhere from 180 degrees to a full 360 degrees).
 When the stomach twists, both the entry to and exit from the stomach are closed off.
 And that means there’s no way for the air built up in your dog’s belly to get out.
 Not only that, if the air can’t get out, neither can the fluids, foods or gasses.

 This is a problem for many reasons.
 Because there’s no way for the stuff in your dog’s stomach to escape, and those gases build up, his belly will start to bloat.
 This bloating puts pressure on his diaphragm and makes it hard for him to breathe.
 The pressure also cuts off return blood flow to the heart.
 At this point, shock sets in.
 All of this can happen in as little as 20 minutes.